doamatto/maatt.fr/_pages/z/22/12/dropbox-to-add-e2ee.md

-+++
+---
-title= "Dropbox plans to add end-to-end encryption, acquires Boxcryptor" description= "Dropbox has acquired Boxcrypto with plans to add native support to Dropbox.
-The servers are not expected to merge and Boxcryptor has closed signups and license purchases." date= 2022-12-01T03:48:00Z
+title: "Dropbox plans to add end-to-end encryption, acquires Boxcryptor"
+description: "Dropbox has acquired Boxcrypto with plans to add native support to Dropbox.
+The servers are not expected to merge and Boxcryptor has closed signups and license purchases."
-+++
+date: 2022-12-01T03:48:00Z
+---

 Press release from [Boxcryptor](https://www.boxcryptor.com/en/blog/post/new-chapter-with-dropbox/)